 28 Climb the huge sand dunes of Rainbow Beach.

-29 Visit Fraser Island and its multiple attractions: Lake McKenzie, Champagne Pools, the Maheno shipwreck…
+29 Visit Fraser Island, the world’s largest sand island and its multiple attractions: Lake McKenzie, Champagne Pools, the Maheno shipwreck…

 30 Descend into emerald and ruby mines in Rubyvale.